theswcy/allay_utils/readme.md

 ### Some things:
 - Now the allay is immortal.
-- Allay can open doors without making noises.
+- Allay can open doors.
+- Allay now drops particles with some certain items. [ swords, golden apples... ]

 More utilities in the near future...